Darshpatil/feature-mesh/TEAM1 Documentation.md

 ## Purpose and Scope

-The main purpose of the Feature Mesh software system is to empower data scientists and data engineers by providing a cloud-native feature store.
-This system serves as a centralized platform where features, can be efficiently created, stored, updated, deleted and retrieved .
+The main purpose of the Feature Marketplace is to empower data scientists and data engineers by providing a cloud-native feature store.
+This system serves as a centralized platform where features, can be efficiently created, stored, updated, deleted and retrieved.
 It simplifies the feature engineering process by offering a user-friendly interface and a library for seamless interaction.
-With capabilities for publishing, retrieving, updating, and deleting features, the Feature Mesh system optimizes the workflow of data scientists, ensuring easy access to valuable features for model training and reusability within the data science community.
+The Feature Marketplace optimizes the workflow of data scientists, ensuring easy access to valuable features for model training and reusability within the data science community.
 Ultimately, its goal is to maximize productivity, streamline feature management, and enhance the overall efficiency of data science endeavors.

-The scope of data scientists revolves around their interaction with the Feature Mesh system and how it positively impacts their workflow.
+The scope of data scientists revolves around their interaction with the Feature Marketplace and how it positively impacts their workflow.
 It includes user Interface and Experience which contains the detailed exploration of the graphical user interface, emphasizing its intuitiveness and user-friendly design to facilitate easy feature publishing and retrieval.
 The Feature Retrieval Options which enables the data scientist for thorough coverage of the different options available for searching and selecting features, catering to data scientists preferences in terms of feature names, keywords, timestamps, etc.

 ## Intended Audience